-In 1998 the Society’s library was moved to the University of Gloucestershire’s Francis Close Hall Campus.
-As well as being open to BGAS library members it is also available for use by staff, students and the public on a reference only basis.
+In 1998, custody of the Society’s library transferred to the University of Gloucestershire Special Collections and Archives.
+As well as being open to BGAS library members it is also available for use by staff, students and the public.

 Access to the Library